macacajs/NoSmoke/README.md

 ## 4. Quick Start

-Ensure [tesseract](https://github.com/tesseract-ocr/tesseract) has been properly installed and then install nosmoke:
+Ensure [tesseract](https://github.com/tesseract-ocr/tesseract) and macaca drivers have been properly installed and then install nosmoke:

 ```bash
 npm i nosmoke -g